I get it. You want to do things the right way.

 First, some of my new clients weren’t perfect fits for me.
 They were needy, whiny, and too afraid to take action.
 (I work best with motivated, self-directed action-takers.)

-Second, I took on too many clients and was working crazy hours.
+Second, I took on too many clients and was working long hours.

 If you could have looked inside my business, you’d have thought I made a terrible mistake.